Feyerabend/vm/chip8/README.md

 > ./Chip8 <rom_file>
 ```

-Where you provide your binary sample Chip-8 file.
+Where you provide your binary sample of a Chip-8 file `<rom_file>`.
 You can find some at: https://github.com/kripod/chip8-roms,
 or search the web.